-On 26 September 2014, the shareholders adopted the "ISEC Healthcare Share Option Scheme" (the "Share Option Scheme").
-The Share Option Scheme has been assigned by the Board of Directors to be administered by a committee comprising members of our RC (the "Committee").
-At the date of this annual report, the RC comprises Mr Lim Wee Hann, Mr Chong Weng Hoe and Ms Zhang Yongmei.
+On 26 September 2014, the Company had adopted the "ISEC Healthcare Share Option Scheme" ("2014 ESOS").
+The 2014 ESOS was replaced and superseded by the 2024 ESOS which has been assigned by the Board of Directors to be administered by a committee comprising members of our RC (the "Committee").
+At the date of this annual report, the RC comprises Ms Wee Kim Lin Evelyn, Mr Chong Weng Hoe and Ms Zhang Yongmei.